Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Los Angeles and its opponents have combined to put up more than 44.5 points in 10 of 16 games this season.
+- Los Angeles and its opponents have combined to score more than 44.5 points in 10 of 16 games this season.

-- San Francisco's games have gone over 44.5 points in nine of 16 chances this season.

-- The combined points per game average of the two teams, 52.3, is 7.8 points more than Sunday's over/under.

 Rams stats and trends